enkidevs/curriculum/react/introduction/intro-react/what-is-jsx.md

 );
 ```

-After performing some checks that ensure your code is bug-free, the `React.createElement()` method creates an object like this:
+After performing some checks to make sure you’re providing valid data, the `React.createElement()` method creates an object like this:

 ```jsx
 const el = {